lhcb/starterkit-lessons/_episodes/02a-gaudi-helloworld.md

 }
 ```

 This is an optional initialization method.
-If run, it should first call the base class's initalize method, and return the status code if it was not successful.
+If run, it should first call the base class's initialize method, and return the status code if it was not successful.
 After that, any initialization code you may need can be added.
 In this example, we are simply printing a message.

 ```cpp
 StatusCode HelloWorldEx::execute() {